mikhailshepelev/Tutorials/README.md

 1. Adding inheritance of properties to Natours project
 2. Refactoring all px values to rem, calculated from root element
 3. Changed namings in accordance with Block-Element-Modificator (BEM) methodology

+##### Section 3 - Introduction to Sass and NPM

+1. NPM initialization to Natours project
+2. Using Sass in Natours project
+3. Compiling Sass to CSS via NPM script